alienth/torstatus/doc/INSTALL.rst

 3: Running Apache and Deployment
 ________________________________
+..Just started this section still needs lots of work..

 Get the appropriate packages.
 With a minimal debian sqeeze platform you should have the necessary packages already.